 Select, I accept the license terms and Privacy Statement, and then click Next.

 If everything is successful in the Global Rules node, you are automatically forwarded to the Microsoft Update node.
 Click Next.

-And, if everything is successful on the Product Updates, Install Setup Files and Install Rules nodes, you are automatically forwarded to the Feature Selection node.
+If everything is successful on the Product Updates, Install Setup Files and Install Rules nodes, you are automatically forwarded to the Feature Selection node.